JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 ### Lavinia Coldwater (Ghostly Aristocrat)

-4 HP, 7 STR, 16 DEX, 14 WIL, astral strike (1d6, ignores armor)
+4 HP, 7 STR, 16 AGL, 14 PRS, astral strike (1d6, ignores armor)
-- Critical Damage (WIL): Knocks the target’s soul right out of its body.
-May Save WIL to return next Round.
+- Critical Damage (PRS): Knocks the target’s soul right out of its body.
+May Save PRS to return next Round.
 - **Spectral**: Lavinia can become invisible and intangible at will, has no physical needs, and can only be affected by magic and silver.
 Cannot approach Saint Olvard’s bell.

 ### Horatio (Ghostly Footman)

-2 HP, 6 STR, 12 WIL
+2 HP, 6 STR, 12 PRS
 - **Spectral**: Horatio is invisible and intangible to everyone other than the person who summoned him.
 He has no physical needs, and can only be affected by magic and silver.

 ### Taxidermied Owl Bear

-8 HP, 16 STR, 14 DEX, 3 WIL, beak and talons (d10, *blast*)
+8 HP, 16 STR, 14 AGL, 3 PRS, beak and talons (d10, *blast*)
 - **Stuffed**: Ignores all piercing and bludgeoning damage.
 - **Flammable**: Very easy to ignite.
 Once on fire, it takes 1d6 STR damage per round and charges around the manor in a panic spreading the fire.

 ### Helmut Halfsword
-9 HP, 2 Armor, 12 STR, 8 DEX, 6 WIL, halfsword (1d8, *bulky*)
+9 HP, 2 Armor, 12 STR, 8 AGL, 6 PRS, halfsword (1d8, *bulky*)

 ### Lisbet Grund
-6 HP, 11 STR, 14 DEX, 11 WIL, knife (1d6) and hook (1d6)
+6 HP, 11 STR, 14 AGL, 11 PRS, knife (1d6) and hook (1d6)
 - **Bag of Tricks**: Lisbet is carrying 50’ of rope, a bag of 100 marbles, two flasks of fire oil, a fake beard, a whole turkey leg, a bottle of poison, and a smoke bomb.
-- **Critical Damage**: The poison on Lisbet's knife causes nausea and blurred vision for 24 hours: D6 DEX damage and attacks are *impaired*
+- **Critical Damage**: The poison on Lisbet's knife causes nausea and blurred vision for 24 hours: D6 AGL damage and attacks are *impaired*

 ### Apocalypse Ann

-4 HP, 9 STR, 11 DEX, 16 WIL, doomsday staff ( (1d6), spellbooks: _Adhere_, _Arcane Arrow_, _Web_
+4 HP, 9 STR, 11 AGL, 16 PRS, doomsday staff ( (1d6), spellbooks: _Adhere_, _Arcane Arrow_, _Web_
 - **Doomsday Staff**: 3 charges, fires a fireball dealing d8 *blast* damage.
 At the start of the adventure she only has two charges left.
 - **Recharge**: Be in the posession of a person who is victim to but survives a major catastrophe.
 * *Adhere*: An object is covered in extremely sticky slime.